-It isn't until page 135 of Arthur Bicknell's self-published "Moose Murdered, or How I Learned to Stop Worrying and Love My Broadway Bomb"—a grisly chronicle of you-know-what—that the words "vanity production" appear.
+It isn't until page 135 of Arthur Bicknell's self-published "Moose Murdered, or How I Learned to Stop Worrying and Love My Broadway Bomb "—a grisly chronicle of you-know-what—that the words "vanity production" appear.
 Still, this is perhaps the clearest and most candid discussion of a Broadway vanity production that you are likely to find.

 Moose Murders, as you might recall, arrived at the O'Neill Theatre in the midst of the miserable winter of 1982-83.
 (It was the O'Neill's third play of the season.
-First, The Wake of Jamey Foster—Beth Henley's follow-up to the Pulitzer-winning Crimes of the Heart—opened in mid-October and lasted a mere 12 performances.
+First, The Wake of Jamey Foster— Beth Henley's follow-up to the Pulitzer-winning Crimes of the Heart—opened in mid-October and lasted a mere 12 performances.
 This was followed by William Gibson's Miracle Worker-sequel The Monday After the Miracle, opening in mid-December and lasting an even more mere seven performances.)
 All told, the 1982-83 season had twelve shows that lasted less than a week, with six (including Moose Murders) closing after the opening night performance.

 Eve Arden, the beloved big and small-screen comedienne of the 40s and 50s, played a disastrous preview on Saturday night January 29; returned Monday night for a second try, and then disappeared.
 Her departure was credited to a little problem with remembering lines, executing blocking, and apparently keeping track of the plot (for what it was worth).
 Emergency casting calls had already gone out, resulting in Holland Taylor, an already respected actress, but neither a star nor a star presence, rushing in, learning the lines over a week, and embarking on a second set of previews starting February 11.

+Taylor was some thirty-five years younger than Arden, but Arden, at seventy-five, was perhaps a little old to play the mother of a precocious twelve-year-old.
+Let it be added that Taylor, who is now herself a septuagenarian, is currently giving a Tony-nominated performance at the Vivian Beaumont in Ann.
 Taylor was able to learn those lines, needless to say, and brought a good deal of professionalism to the affair.
 But Moose Murders was still Moose Murders; even the infamous Tallulah or the great Merman wouldn't have been able to make much of it, although they would presumably have gotten more laughs.
 The show played another eleven previews, making an ominously grand total of 13, and finally opened on February 22, only to close the same night.

 Mr. Bicknell never reappeared on Broadway, and seems not to have written a professionally-produced play since.
 He has now—on the 30th anniversary of the birth and death of the Moose—given us a blow-by-blow (literally) description of the whole sorry affair.
 It is mighty desperate, and mighty funny.